7 things to try on social media in 2020

 Podcasts are used to entertain and teach business owners, marketers, and media.
 They include the same type of content that you can find on blogs and news sites.
 Just the competition is much, much less so far.

 However, podcasts aren’t an easy job, obviously.
-And they don’t work for any niche and for any audience.
+You'd need to work on a content calendar, scripts for your episodes, choose a recording software and device, coordinate with guests, etc. And they don’t work for any niche and for any audience.
 So sure, consider trying a podcast - it’s a trend that will keep growing.
 But consider it carefully.

 7. Be funny